gramps-project/gramps-web-docs/docs/cpu-limited.md

 In order to avoid high CPU/RAM usage, it is possible to set the number of workers using the environment variable `GUNICORN_NUM_WORKERS`.

 Here, we will take a number of workers = 2.
-Adgust it according to your needs.
+Adjust it according to your needs.
 It may be a good idea to check the CPU/Threads available before choosing the value:

 > lscpu | grep CPU